JonasSamuelsson/Handyman/src/Handyman.Mediator/docs/index.md

 ## Customization (advanced usage)

-There is a way to customize how request/events are processed by providing your own request/event filter/handler provider.
+Request/event processing can be customized by providing custom request/event filter/handler providers.

+### Fan out

-The [WhenAnyRequestHandler](./../samples/WhenAnyRequestHandler/Program.cs) sample contains an implementation where the request can be decorated with a `WhenAnyAttribute` which then informs the custom `RequestHandlerProvider` to resolve multiple request handlers and return the response from the first one that finishes.
+Requests can be faned out by decorating the request type with `FanOutAttribute`.
+The response from the first handler that completes successfully will be used.

-The nice thing with this kind of implementation is that neither the caller nor the handlers know that there are multiple handlers involved, following the open closed priciple from SOLID =)
+### Experiments

+todo